Avatarioai/avatario-python-sdk/README.md

-# vatario-python-sdk
-python SDK to connect avatario services by python based agents
+SDK to be used along with agents that run on python